1egoman/8tracks-scraper/README.md

 # 8tracks-scraper
-Scrape an 8tracks mix to plaintext and an rss feed
+Scrape an 8tracks mix to plaintext, an rss feed, or a xspf/jspf playlist.

 # TL,DR
 ```bash